danishiqbal4/binary-tree-frontend/README.md

 # Binary Tree API - Frontend

 - This is the frontend for a user Binary Tree that fetches data from the Binary Tree API https://github.com/danishiqbal4/binary-tree-api
-- The frontend is developed in `React` app.
+- The frontend is developed in `React` using the `Create React App`.

 ## How to install on localhost